hkiang01/Entity-Property-Linker/README.md

 1. Dockerized from the start

    To deliver business value the fastest, you should be in a deployable state from day one.
 This enables the agile practice of iterative development, and allows stakeholders earlier opportunities to give feedback, saving development time.
+I'm assuming you know how to deploy Docker apps.

 2. A single repo instead of 3.
 Why?
 1 PR for everything instead of 1 PR for each of the following: